danprince/learn-react/pages/ex3.md

 category: lesson
 ---

-# Exercise 3
-_Nested Components_

-## Components made of Components
 Components don't have to be made of just HTML, they can be made of other React components too.
-Lets take the clock we made last time and update it so that if it's the afternoon, we render an afternoon component, and likewise for the morning.
+Lets take the clock we made last time and update it so that if it's the afternoon, we render an afternoon component, otherwise, we'll render a morning component.

 We'll need two new components.